dreaming-games/bomber-server/README.md

 ```
 In the container move to /bomber and run the compile and run command above

+## Code changes

+#### Game / Server separation
+The game code and server code are separated so that the game is 100% independent of the server
+i.e. the server includes game packages, but the game never includes the server packages.
+Try to keep
+it this way and keep this in mind to put the changes in the place they belong.
+Other than that, change whatever you want bois, the classes probably speak for themselves.
 ## Server - Client messages

 #### General
-- Most messages will use ascii encoding for ease of integration and debugging
+- Most (if not all) messages will use ascii encoding for ease of integration and debugging
-- Most messages will use a ```\n``` as message termination character
+- Most (if not all) messages will use a ```\n``` as message termination character
 - Sending a message does not mean the server accepts it.
 For example just because you sent move left does
-not mean the server allows it, so wait for the server to update game state
+not mean the server allows it (this holds for all message including pre/post game), so wait for the server to update game state

 #### Pre and post game messages
 - To join a game, the message ```join NAME``` can be sent by a client, where ```NAME``` is the name